- 1 Summary

 A Movie Spec component specifies a movie file path and movie adjustments like in/out trim points, cropping, brightness/gamma/black level, speed, cues, metadata and more.

-To preserve the settings and cues you have created on a movie, create a Movie Spec by going to the External page, and press Copy Cur Mvspec Below.
-A new component is created below whose icon is the current movie.
+To create a Movie Spec component, open a movie via the File parameter of moviePlayer, or drop a movie from the file system or a Movie File In TOP onto moviePlayer's UI viewer.
+Then go to the External page, and press Copy Cur Mvspec Below.
+A new Movie Spec component is created below whose icon is the current movie.
 (You can check its Settings pages and look inside to see its cues.)

-Then you can drag-drop these "mvspec" components to the moviePlayer panel to switch movies with all their settings and cues.
-You can use moviePlayer to edit the mvspec further.
+Then you can drag-drop these "mvspec" components to the moviePlayer or movieEngine panel to switch movies with all their settings and cues.
+You can use moviePlayer to edit the mvspec component further.

 Alternately, change the moviePlayer parameter Source Type to Movie Spec COMP, and change the Movie Spec parameter to the Movie Spec component that you want to play.